yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 Nintendo contributed in releasing the holy grail of Vulkan extensions, [VK_EXT_shader_object](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_shader_object.html).
 This extension promises to cut down the amount of work needed to build shaders significantly, as its dependencies suggest, requiring support for all previous dynamic state extensions.

-Most likely Nintendo intends to use it for their internal emulators, maybe for “backwards compatibility.”
+Most likely Nintendo intends to use it for their internal emulators, maybe for "backwards compatibility."
 Regardless of any of that, we have a lot of work ahead of us to add support for this extension.

 But enough about that.
 Let’s talk about some exciting projects in the works.